A double-dimensional approach to formal category theory: Algebras of monads

 where the first identity follows from the fact that $T$ preserves composites and the $T$-cell axiom for $\psi$, and the second from the $T$-cell axioms for $\phi_1, \dotsc, \phi_n$ and the interchange axioms (\lemref{horizontal composition}).
 This leaves checking that the identity cells of $\K$ form $T$-cells, which clearly is the case. \end{proof}

 The following example recovers, for a strict $2$-monad $T$, the strict double category of $T$-algebras, lax and colax $T$-morphisms, and the appropriate notion of cell between those, that is considered in Example 4.8 of \cite{Shulman11}. \begin{example} Let $T = (T, \mu, \iota)$ be a strict $2$-monad on a $2$-category $\mathcal C$.
-Its image under the strict $2$-functor $\map Q\twoCat\fcblmCat$ of \propref{2-functor Q} forms a monad on the strict double category $Q(\mathcal C)$ of quintets in $\mathcal C$ (see \defref{quintets} and \exref{strict double category of quintets}).
-In this case $\wAlg\lax\lax{Q(T)}$ has lax $T$-algebras in $\catvar C$ as objects, lax $T$-morphisms as vertical morphisms and colax $T$-morphisms as horizontal morphisms.
-Composing the latter in the usual way, $\wAlg\lax\lax{Q(T)}$ is again a strict double category.
-Its cells are quintets $\phi$ in $\mathcal C$ as on the left below, where $\map fAC$ and $\map gBD$ are lax $T$-morphisms and $\map jAB$ and $\map kCD$ are colax $T$-morphisms, such that the identity on the right is satisfied.
+Its image under the strict $2$-functor $\map Q\twoCat\AugVirtDblCat$ of \propref{2-functor Q} forms a monad on the strict double category $Q(\mathcal C)$ of quintets in $\mathcal C$ (see \defref{quintets} and \exref{strict double category of quintets}).
+Since $V \of Q = \id$, $Q(T)$"/algebras are simply $T$"/algebras, while the corresponding notions of vertical morphism coincide as well.
+Moreover horizontal $Q(T)$"/morphisms are precisely colax $T$"/morphisms; in fact we have $\wAlg v\clx{Q(T)} = Q(\wAlg v\clx T)$, for each $v \in \set{\clx, \lax, \psd}$, while $\wAlg v\lax{Q(T)}$ has as cells quintets $\phi$ in $\mathcal C$ as on the left below, where $\map fAC$ and $\map gBD$ are lax $T$"/morphisms and $\map jAB$ and $\map kCD$ are colax $T$"/morphisms, such that the identity on the right is satisfied.
 Quintets like these are called `generalised $T$-transformations' in \cite{Shulman11}; we will call them \emph{$T$-quintets}.